Getting The Compensation You Deserve After a Charleston Car Crash

 Handling Appeals

-In West Virginia, if you are injured in an accident that was caused by another driver, you are entitled to have your vehicle repaired at a body shop of your choice.
+In West Virginia, if you are injured in an accident that was caused by a negligent driver, you are entitled to have your vehicle repaired at a body shop of your choice.
 If the cost of repairs exceeds the value of your vehicle, you are entitled to the fair market value.
 You are also entitled to a rental car while your vehicle is being repaired or for a reasonable amount of time while you are buying a new car.

 Our lawyers will negotiate with the insurance company on your behalf so that you can concentrate on your health and your family.
 Recovering from an accident is difficult enough without having to deal with the hassle of vehicle repairs and insurance companies.

 The most important issue after an accident is obtaining the medical care you need and following through on your doctor’s treatment recommendations.
 If you have suffered a serious injury, your personal injury claim will be worth much more money than your vehicle damage claim.
-However, if you fail to follow up on your medical treatment, the insurance company will assume that you are not injured, so let us help you maximize your recovery starting with repair or replacement of your vehicle.
+However, if you fail to follow up on your medical treatment, the insurance company will assume that you are not injured, so let us help you maximize your recovery starting with the repair or replacement of your vehicle.

 Common Causes of West Virginia Accidents

-According to a study conducted by the Auto Insurance Center, most car accidents in West Virginia that result in fatalities occurred due to a vehicle’s failure to remain in the proper lane.
+According to a study conducted by the Auto Insurance Center, most car accidents in West Virginia that result in fatalities occur due to a vehicle’s failure to remain in the proper lane.
 According to the study, which relied on data from the National Highway Traffic Safety Administration, leaving the proper lane was the top reason for car accidents in 28 other states as well.

 The data used in the study was recorded from 2009 through 2013.
-Top reasons in other states for fatal car accidents included reckless driving, driving in the oncoming traffic lane, operating equipment that didn’t meet requirements, making improper turns, failing to adjust to conditions or road obstacles, over correcting and failure to yield.
+Top reasons in other states for fatal car accidents included reckless driving, driving in the oncoming traffic lane, operating equipment that didn’t meet requirements, making improper turns, failing to adjust to conditions or road obstacles, over-correcting, and failure to yield.

 When comparing West Virginia with other states, the Auto Insurance Center notes that West Virginia is more affected by one of the above reasons than other states.
 West Virginia ranked top for accidents that were caused by driving on the wrong side of the road, even though that was not the most common accident type in the state.
 The AIC calculated the top state for each factor based on the number of crashes involving that factor compared to the population of the state.

-The AIC also looked at drunk driving, speeding and weather-related factors for fatal accidents.
+The AIC also looked at drunk driving, speeding, and weather-related factors for fatal accidents.
 West Virginia ranked above average for the number of fatal accidents related to drunk driving, but it was not in the top five.
 The state had the third-highest number of fatal accidents related to speeding.
-Likely weather factors for accidents in West Virginia include rain, snow and sleet.
+Likely weather factors for accidents in West Virginia include rain, snow, and sleet.

 Work with a Charleston, WV Car Accident Lawyer